 Our teachers will:

-At Babington we have a clear ‘Amber 1, Amber 2, Red’ system to manage student behaviour around the college.
+At Babington we have a clear ‘Amber 1, Amber 2, Red’ system to manage student behaviour around the Academy.
 The system has been in place for a number of years and encourages students to manage their own behaviour.
 It is important that students accept responsibility for their actions and our behaviour management system helps students to do this.
-As a college we make sure that staff apply the system consistently.
+As a school we make sure that staff apply the system consistently.

 In lessons when a student does not follow the expectations of behaviour then the following system will come into effect: